DylanBaine/route-your-tour/features.md

 	* name
 	* password
 	* number_of_active_profiles
+	* Can have many Band and Venue profiles.
-	* Can have many Band, Venue, BookingAgent, or Promoter profiles
+	* Can have one Promoter or BookingAgent profile

 * Route
 	* band_id